hydrodynamicstability/statquotes/README.md

   - Erica Thompson (2022)

-  - *Escape from Model Land:  How Mathematical Models Can Lead Us Astray and What We Can Do About It* (Basic Books).
+  - *Escape from Model Land:  How Mathematical Models Can Lead Us Astray and What We Can Do About It* (New York:  Basic Books).

+- "\{I\]t should be borne in mind that numerical probabilities are not the principal object of the theory.
+Its aim is to discover general laws and to construct satisfactory theoretical models....practical and *useful probability models may refer to non-observable worlds*....Probability theory would be effective and useful even if not a single numerical value were accessible."

+  - William Feller (1970)

+  -  *An Introduction to Probability Theory and Its Appications*, revised third edition, Introduction (New York:  Wiley).

+- "Before we speak of probabilities, we must agree on an idealized model of a particular conceptual experiment such as tossing a coin, sampling kangaroos on the moon, observing a particle under diffusion, counting the number of telephone calls.
+At the outset we must agree on the possible outcomes of this experiment (our *sample space*) and the probabilities associated with them.
+This is analogous to the procedure in mechanics when fictitious models involving two, three, or seventeen mass points are introduced, these points being devoid of individual properties."

+  - William Feller (1970)

+  -  *An Introduction to Probability Theory and Its Appications*, revised third edition, Introduction (New York:  Wiley).

 ## Mathematics